zhiquan-yu/vue-stack-navigator/README.md

 # Vue Stack Navigator

-`vue-stack-navigaotr` is a stack navigator for Vue apps
+`vue-stack-navigator` is a stack navigator for Vue apps

 ![Demo for vue-stack-navigator](./demo.gif)